 Finally, in 1967, ground was broken for the beautiful new sanctuary which we enjoy today.
 It was completed in 1969, and a sign proclaimed the New Sanctuary – First Church of the Nazarene.
 The unusual curved beams in the sanctuary have a special symbolism.
 They curve out and upward from the cross above the platform, and were designed to represent God’s care, concern and compassion towards all.

-We at First Church are a Bible believing and living group of people
+We at First Church are a Bible-Believing and Christ-Loving group of people

 Senior Pastor Marcia Hull joined the staff in January 2013.
 She lives with her husband, John, in Elk Grove.
 Pastor Marcia is passionate about people and wants to share the hope that only Jesus Christ can give…..unconditional love and forgiveness.